Windesson/RealTimeFlightPrices/README.md

 **Link to view deals**: This will take the user to either Kayak or Skyscanner to browse for more relevant flight deals.

 Note:
-There might be cases where flight results might seem duplicated in the home page, but it actually means that the flight service provider might have similar flights departing on different time.
+There might be cases where flight results might seem duplicated in the home page, but it actually means that the flight service provider might have similar flights departing on different times.
 If no flights are found, the user will see a message in the home page indicating "no flights found" If the user browser is not support, a message will be displayed.
 "Application does not currently support this browser.
 Please use latest firefox or chrome."